Similarities and Differences

 Education

-This training is also required to become a zoological veterinarian, but it is important to have specialized education (as explained on the right).
+This training is also required to become a zoological veterinarian, but it is important to have additional specialized education (as explained on the right).

 Zoo Med